marmelab/react-admin/README.md

 When developing, most of the time we use the **simple example** to do visual check.
 It's the same application that we use in CodeSandbox to reproduce errors (see https://codesandbox.io/s/github/marmelab/react-admin/tree/master/examples/simple).
 The source is located under `examples/simple/`.
 Call `make run` to launch that example on port 8080 (http://localhost:8080).
 This command includes a `watch` on the react-admin source, so any of the changes you make to the react-admin packages triggers a live update of the simple example in your browser.

 However, the simple example is sometimes too limited.
 You can use the **demo example** (the source for https://marmelab.com/react-admin-demo/), which is more complete.
 The source is located under `examples/demo/`.
 Call `make run-demo` to launch the demo example with a REST dataProvider, or `make run-graphql-demo` to run it with a GraphQL dataProvider.
 Unfortunately, due to the fact that we use Create React App for this demo, these commands don't watch the changes made in the packages.
-You'll have to rebuild the react-admin packages after a change (using `make build`, or the more targeted `make build-ra-core`, `make build-ra-ui-materialui`, etc) to see the effect in the demo app.
+You'll have to rebuild the react-admin packages after a change (using `make build`, or the more targeted `make build-ra-core`, `make build-ra-ui-materialui`, etc.) to see the effect in the demo app.

 Both of these examples work without server - the API is simulated on the client-side.